cristinafurlong/roadscholarnyc/scope-template.md

 Map area will cover the borough of Queens.
 There will be a crowdsourcing tool, so that users can submit the locations of crossing guards in their neighborhood.
 This will be a form, at a separate URL.
 Users will be able to access their neighborhood of interest by typing in zip code.
+There will be different interfaces, based on toggles and they will be used to layer the map with other important data, such as the collision, or crossing guard info.

 ## Data